-A spread is the difference between the bid and ask price.
+Eine Spread is the difference between the bid and ask price.
 The bid price is the value at which traders sell and the ask price at which traders can buy.
 The spread between the two prices is the main way in which CFD brokers, or sometimes referred to as CFD providers, factor in their commission, the trading costs.

-During liquid times our industry-leading spreads can go as low as 0.0 pips.
+During liquid times our industry-leading Spreads can go as low as 0.0 pips.

 To calculate the profit or loss from a CFD trade, CFD traders multiply the trade size of the position (total number of contracts/lots) by the value of each contract (expressed as per-pip movement).
 You then multiply that figure by the difference in points between the opening price of the contract and the closing price.

 As an example, EUR/USD at 1 standard lot is 100,000 units of the base currency.
 This means, assuming a dollar-denominated account, the position will move $10 per pip.
 Taking a long (buy) position at 1.3000 with 3 standard lots means you will gain/lose $30 per point.
 Therefore, a move to 1.2990 is equivalent to a $300 loss, while an advance to 1.3020 offers gains of $600.